nullivex/ah-wiki/Clients/Web-Clients.md

 ```
 	var urlMap = ['userID', 'gameID'];
-	connection.params = api.utils.mapParamsFromURL(connection, urlMap);
+	connection.params = api.params.mapParamsFromURL(connection, urlMap);
 ```

 - this is still left up to the action as the choice of which to choose as the default: query params, post params, or RESTful params is a deeply personal mater.
-- if your connection is TCP or webSockets, `api.utils.mapParamsFromURL` will return null
+- if your connection is TCP or webSockets, `api.params.mapParamsFromURL` will return null
 - map is an array of the param's keys in order (ie: `/:action/:userID/:email/:gameID` => `['userID', 'email', 'gameID']`)
 - the action itself will be omitted from consideration in the mapping
 - these are equivalent: [ `localhost:8080/a/path/and/stuff?action=randomNumber` ] && [ `localhost:8080/randomNumber/a/path/and/stuff` ]